 Objective: To ensure medication assistance through any of the VA MAP Service Options (Direct Medication Assistance Program; Health Insurance Marketplace Assistance Program; Insurance Continuation Assistance Program; and Medicare Prescription Assistance Program) complies with federal policies and regulations.

-The Virginia Medication Assistance Program (VA MAP) operates under three formularies:
+Policy: The Virginia Medication Assistance Program (VA MAP) operates under three formularies:

 1. Virginia Direct Medication Assistance Program Formulary